Unity Computing Account Maintenance - Procedures for Student Accounts

 History: First issued in 1993; Last updated May 11, 2015

 All registered NC State students automatically receive University computing accounts.
 At a minimum, students receive Unity computing accounts, which provide access to the resources in the campus-wide academic computing realm and many other computing and online resources.
 Unity computing account privileges include:

-- Unity login names (userids) and passwords, which are required to access NC State password-protected online services and resources such as MyPack Portal, course materials, the campus wireless network, etc
+- Unity login names (userids) and passwords, which are required to access NC State password-protected online services and resources; e.g., MyPack Portal, course materials, campus wireless network.

 Students may have access to additional computing resources provided by the colleges and programs in which they are enrolled.